whichdigital/which-technical-exercise-candidate/README.md

 ## Problem

-**For this part of the technical exercise we'd like you to implement the robot.**
+**For this part of the technical exercise we'd like you to implement the robot.** We do not expect this to take more than a couple of hours to do.

 You are free to work however you feel most comfortable.
 You can commit small changes.
 You can write unit-tests.